Kindertransport: Post-war organisations

 In 1989, Bertha Leverton, who escaped Germany via Kindertransport, organised the Reunion of Kindertransport, a 50th-anniversary gathering of kindertransportees in London in June 1989.
 This was a first, with over 1,200 people, kindertransportees and their families, attending from all over the world.
 Several came from the east coast of the US and wondered whether they could organise something similar in the U.S. They founded the Kindertransport Association in 1991.

 The Kindertransport Association is a national American not-for-profit organisation whose goal is to unite these child Holocaust refugees and their descendants.
 The association shares their stories, honours those who made the Kindertransport possible, and supports charitable work that aids children in need.
 The Kindertransport Association declared 2 December 2013, the 75th anniversary of the day the first Kindertransport arrived in England, as World Kindertransport Day.

+In Israel, the Kindertransport Children's Organisation was led by Alisa Tennenbaum, who organised annual survivor reunions and represented the community at commemorative events in Israel and Europe.

 In the United Kingdom, the Association of Jewish Refugees houses a special interest group called the Kindertransport Organisation.

 Records for many of the children who arrived in the UK through the Kindertransports are maintained by World Jewish Relief through its Jewish Refugees Committee.